 Why is there such a disconnect between the desired conversion rate and reality?

-What’s A Conversion In The Healthcare Industry, Anyway?
+What’s A Patient Conversion In Healthcare, Anyway?

 What is the difference between the two, and why highlight the difference?